The type of boiler we use is a fundamental part of our home.

 It decides the heating costs you pay, the ease of use you enjoy, and the things you need to bear in mind as a homeowner.
 But between gas and electric boilers – which is better?

-Gas & Electric Boilers have their own advantages.
-Electric boilers are cheaper, easier to install, smaller, and don’t need a gas line.
-Gas boilers are cheaper to run and more powerful.
-We recommend electric boilers for a small property or supplemental heat, and gas for a larger house.
-More details below.
+Electric boilers are cheaper to buy, easier to install, smaller, and don’t need connected to a gas line.
+However, gas boilers are cheaper to run than electric boilers, and are more powerful.
+Choose an electric boiler for a small property or supplemental heat, and gas for a larger house.

 Gas vs Electric Boilers: Pros & Cons